LakshmiRadhakrishnan09/AWS-Security-Specialist/TrainingNotes.md

 * Identity based policies: Permissions on an IAM identity.
 Have "Resource" field to mention to which resource access is given.
 * Resource based policies:

-** NEVER USER ROOT USER**.
+** NEVER USE ROOT USER**.
 Use admin user with admin priveldges(proxy root user).
 If admin user is compromised, u can use root user to recover. \

-AWS Managed Microsoft AD: Users of your organization
+AWS Managed Microsoft AD: Users of your organization(for federation)
 Cognito: For external users.
 Users who are not part of ur organization.Ur web amd mobile users.
 Sign up and create an identity pool. \
 AWS Single Sign on: \
 AWS Organizations: Master Account( Service Control Policies : limit what child accounts can do), Org Units, Accounts. \

 S3:
-* Object ACL od bucket ACL : Old way
+* Object ACL or bucket ACL : Old way
 * Bucket Policy(Recommended): Permissions allowed on that bucket.
 Cross account access.

 Identity and Resource based permission: If there is a DENY, then it will be denied.
 If there is no DENY but allow at buckey policy, then it is allowed.
 There should be atleast **ONE EXPLICIT ALLOW**.
 There **SHOULD NOT BE ANY EXPLICIT DENY**.